Stories

 Share

-In college, switched her major to nursing from psychology after helping take care of an elderly neighbor.
+In college, she switched her major to nursing from psychology after helping take care of an elderly neighbor.
 She then realized early on that she wanted to work in pediatrics with neonatal patients.

 “No matter how long a patient is with us or how critical they may be, a NICU stay can be very stressful,” Anna explains.
 “The most rewarding part of my job is being able to make a difference in the lives of my patients and their families while they are with us.”

 Outside of work, Anna is passionate about designing and creating costumes.
-Her love of design started in high school where her theatre teacher offered her a job working backstage at the summer shows for Richmond Shakespeare.
-She has been there ever since and expanded her work to include costume design.
+Her love of design started in high school, where her theatre teacher offered her a job working backstage at the summer shows for Richmond Shakespeare.
+She has been there ever since and has expanded her work to include costume design.

 “I love creating the costumes and the process of bringing the designs to life,” Anna shares.

-Then, during the COVID-19 pandemic, theatres couldn’t give live performances and Anna missed having a creative outlet.
+Then, during the COVID-19 pandemic, theatres couldn’t give live performances, and Anna missed having a creative outlet.
 For Halloween that year, Anna decided to make costumes for babies in the NICU.
 This gave her a new creative project and, most importantly, brought some cheer to the NICU families.

 “Having a baby in the NICU around any holiday can be tough for families because it’s hard to celebrate while in the hospital,” Anna says.
-“I loved making those costumes and the response was so great that I continued to make hats for every holiday.”
+“I loved making those costumes, and the response was so great that I continued to make hats for every holiday.”

 “We were able to give these families a moment of normalcy during what can be a very challenging time,” Anna shares.
-“Any little thing we can do to help them have a good day, makes a huge difference in their stay.”
+“Any little thing we can do to help them have a good day makes a huge difference in their stay.”

 What started out as Anna providing cute, crocheted costumes has continued to grow within the unit.
 Whether crocheting hats, doing footprint cards before a holiday or asking Santa (aka St. Mary’s Hospital head of security) to take family holiday photos, the entire unit plays a role in creating these special moments.

-“We’re providing lifelong memories and keepsakes for these families,” Anna adds.
-“Every year we’re able to do a little more and provide more moments of joy for our families.
+Anna adds, “We’re providing lifelong memories and keepsakes for these families.
+Every year we’re able to do a little more and provide more moments of joy for our families.
 It’s my hope that these families look back at these items and smile at the memories.”

 Related Posts